 On April 20, 2010, disaster struck in the Gulf of Mexico.
-This is the day that the Deepwater Horizon oil rig, located on the Macondo Prospect, exploded--killing 11 people and causing what is considered to be largest accidental marine oil spill in history.
-Oil gushed for more than 85 days after the initial explosion, with the oil finally coming to a halt on July 15, 2010.
+The Deepwater Horizon oil rig, located on the Macondo Prospect, exploded—killing 11 people and causing the largest accidental marine oil spill in history.
+Oil gushed for more than 85 days after the initial explosion, with BP engineers finally capping the well on July 15, 2010.
 By then, according to the U.S. Government, roughly 210 million U.S. gallons had been spilled.

 The Deepwater Horizon was a semi-submersible mobile offshore drilling unit.
 The rig was built by Hyundai Heavy Industries and owned by Transocean; BP chartered it for the Macondo Prospect and was expecting to use it from 2008 to 2013.
-At the time of the incident, the rig was only 9-years-old.
+The rig had only been in service for nine years.

-An explosion occurred on the Deepwater Horizon around 9:45 p.m.
-CDT on April 20, with 126 crew members aboard.
-According to some of the workers who were onboard the rig, the lights began to flicker, which was followed by strong vibrations.
+The explosion occurred around 9:45 p.m.
+CDT with 126 crew members aboard.
+According to workers who were there, the lights began to flicker, which was followed by strong quaking.
 The initial explosion on the rig was followed by a fire that lasted for more than a day.
-On April 22 at approximately 10:20 a.m., the Coast Guard reported that the oil rig had sunk.
+On April 22 at approximately 10:20 a.m., the Coast Guard reported the oil rig had sunk.

 In the aftermath of the explosion and fire, 115 people were evacuated.
-Initially, anywhere from 12 to 15 people were reported as being missing; however, that number was later reduced to 11.
+Initially, 12 to 15 people were reported missing; however, that number was later reduced to 11.
 A massive rescue operation was launched by the U.S. Coast Guard that included two cutters, four helicopters, and a rescue plan.
-Despite these best efforts, 11 people were never found.
+Despite these best efforts, the 11 missing crew were never found.
 In total, 16 people were injured by the blast.

-Following the tragic accident, several investigations were launched.
+Following the tragic accident, the government launched several investigations while private entities made investigations of their own.
 In one of these, the House Committee on Energy and Commerce stated that BP should have tested the cement.
-BP itself released a report of their findings in September of 2010, where they stated that a pressure test had been incorrectly interpreted by both BP and Transocean, with several warning signs being neglected and ignored by both companies.
+BP released its own findings in September 2010, where they stated that a pressure test had been incorrectly interpreted by both BP and Transocean, with several warning signs being neglected and ignored by both companies.

-Later that year in November, the Oil Spill Commission reported its findings from its own investigation.
-While they stated that BP had not sacrificed safety, they did note that several decisions had increased risk.
+Later that year in November, the Oil Spill Commission reported its findings.
+While they stated that BP had not outright violated safety protocols, they did note that several decisions had increased risk.
 As Co-Chair Billy Reilly said, "there was not a culture of safety on that rig."
-One of decisions that received heavy criticism was BP's failure to add more centralizers, despite recommendations that it had received.
+One heavily criticized decision was BP's refusal to add more centralizers, despite recommendations to do so.

 On April 22, two days after the initial explosion, an oil leak was discovered following the emergence of a large oil slick.
 For the next 87 days, oil continued to flow at an estimated rate of 1,000 to 5,000 barrels per day.
 Two months after the leak was spotted, oil began to wash up on the shores of the Gulf States, with the oil spreading further and further as time went on.
 Satellite images have shown that the spill spread to roughly 68,000 square miles.

 The effects of the oil spill have been enormous.
-In terms of the environment, casualties have skyrocketed, causing approximately 61 casualties of dolphins and other mammals, 2,000+ casualties of birds, and 450+ casualties of sea turtles.
+In terms of the environment, animal deaths skyrocketed, including approximately 61 dolphins and other mammals, 2,000+ birds, and 450+ sea turtles.
 This has led to the threatening of 8 national parks, as well as putting 400 species at risk.
 In the wake of the oil spill, there has also been a disturbing rise in mutated fish.

 The health consequences have been severe for local residents and workers, including exposure to: